 Dr. Chernev's research has been published in the leading marketing journals and has been frequently quoted in the business and popular press, including Scientific American, Associated Press, Business Week, Forbes, Newsweek, The Wall Street Journal, Financial Times, The New York Times, The Washington Post, and Harvard Business Review.
 He has written numerous articles focused on marketing strategy, brand management, consumer behavior, and market planning.

 Based on research impact, Dr. Chernev was ranked among the top ten most prolific scholars in the leading marketing journals by the Journal of Marketing and the Journal of Business Research, and among the top five marketing faculty in the area of consumer behavior by a global survey of marketing faculty published by the Journal of Marketing Education.

 Dr. Chernev teaches marketing management, marketing strategy, product management, and behavioral decision theory in MBA, PhD, and executive education programs.
-He has received numerous teaching awards, including the Chairs Core Course Teaching Award, Kellogg Faculty Impact Award, and the Top Professor Award from the Kellogg Executive MBA Program, which he received thirteen times.
+He has received numerous teaching awards, including the Chairs Core Course Teaching Award, Kellogg Faculty Impact Award, and the Top Professor Award from the Kellogg Executive MBA Program, which he received fourteen times.
 In addition to research and teaching, he is an Academic Trustee of the Marketing Science Institute and serves as an expert in business strategy, brand management, consumer behavior, and intellectual property matters.
 He has advised Fortune 500 companies on ways to reinvent their business models, develop new products, and gain competitive advantage.
 He has helped multiple startups to uncover market opportunities, craft their business models, and implement their market strategy.